tpscash/tpscash.github.io/_posts/2016-05-07-create-user-and-grant-permissions-in-mysql.md

     FLUSH PRIVILEGES;

 Your changes will now be in effect.

-If you want to delete a user:

-    DORP USER 'kevin'@'localhost'

 To test your new user, log out and log back in with the commands in terminal: